berttejeda/ansible-taskrunner/README.md

 1. An enterprise-grade application named contoso-app
 2. Multiple teams:
     - Development
     - Engineering
     - DBA
     - Operations
     - QA
-3. Ansible is the primary means of invoking business and operational processes across the numerous environment(s)
+3. Ansible is the primary means of invoking business and operational processes across the numerous environments

-<a name="task"></a>
+<a name="the-challenge"></a>

-## Task
+## The Challenge

 You must ensure all teams adopt a standardized approach to running ansible workloads